-ABSTRACT White-tailed deer (Odocoileus virginianus) hunting is an important economic activity associated with the management of forests and rangelands in the USA, with over 12.9 billion dollars of related annual expenditures.
+ABSTRACT White-tailed deer (Odocoileus virginianus) hunting is an important economic activity associated with the management of forests and rangelands in the USA, with over $12.9 billion dollars of related annual expenditures.
 Reducing tree cover through thinning and prescribed fire both have the potential to increase the quantity and quality of deer forage.
-We evaluated the long-term impacts of eight different combinations of fire return intervals and tree harvest on three major aspects of deer forage – forage productivity, timing of forage availability, and protein content of the forage.
+We evaluated the long-term impacts of eight different combinations of fire return intervals and tree harvest on forage productivity and protein content of the forage.
 Based on management regime, study units ranged from savanna to closed-canopy forest.
 Aboveground net primary production (ANPP) of six functional groups (grass, panicum, forb, legume, woody, sedge) of understory vegetation was measured in October 2019 and 2020 using destructive sampling.
-Percent cover of vegetation functional groups was measured monthly from March through October 2019 and 2020.
 Samples for foliar crude protein (CP) concentration were collected in spring, summer, and fall of 2020.
 Total understory ANPP ranged from 2.9 to 466.3 g m-2 and was up to 566% greater in savanna systems maintained by frequent fire (return interval of three years or less) than in non-burned forest treatments.
-Annual burning resulted in ANPP dominated by herbaceous plants composed mostly of fire-tolerant grasses (e.g., Andropogon gerardii, Schizachyrium scoparium) Longer fire return intervals or no fire resulted in roughly equal ANPP from understory woody and herbaceous species.
-Coverage of most functional groups reached a maximum in mid-summer, then plateaued or declined slightly in the fall.
-The exception was forb coverage which peaked in April and had very little coverage in summer and fall, indicating a potentially important source of forage early in the growing season.
+Annual burning resulted in ANPP dominated by herbaceous plants composed mostly of fire-tolerant grasses (e.g., Andropogon gerardii, Schizachyrium scoparium).
+Longer fire return intervals or no fire resulted in roughly equal ANPP from understory woody and herbaceous species.
 Crude protein concentrations were up to 45.7% greater in the woodland and forest units than in the savanna units for seven of the eleven species sampled.
 The greater CP in the forests was most noticeable in the summer when deer needs for quality forage are substantial.
 Increased protein concentrations of understory species in the forests, but greater ANPP in the savannas indicate that managing for a mix of savanna and woodland could be ideal for balancing forage quantity with increased forage protein.

 KEY WORDS crude protein, nutrition, Odocoileus virginianus, Oklahoma, prescribed fire, savanna, wildlife, understory productivity